jeng/CSharpPAIP/README.md

 - Chapter 1 is an overview of Lisp.
 I'll be skipping that one.
 - Chapter 2 is a simple lisp program.
 Generate random English sentences
+- Chapter 3 all about lisp, mainly skipping this one.